interfaces-to/interfaces-to/README.md

 from openai import OpenAI
 client = OpenAI()

-# 3️⃣ add your favourite tools
+# 3️⃣ set a message and add your favourite tools
-tools = into.import_tools(['Slack','OpenAI'])

-# 4️⃣ provide some input and start the loop
-messages = [{"role": "user", "content": "What was the last thing said in each slack channel?
-Write a 5 line poem to summarise and share it in an appropriate channel"}] while messages := into.running(messages):
+agent = into.Agent().add_tools(['Slack','OpenAI']).add_messages("What was the last thing said in each slack channel?
+Write a 5 line poem to summarise and share it in an appropriate channel")

+# 4️⃣ start the agent loop
+while agent:

   # 5️⃣ create a completion as normal, and run your tools! 🪄
-  completion = client.chat.completions.create(
+  agent.completion = client.chat.completions.create(
     model="gpt-4o",
-    messages=messages,
-    tools=tools,
+    messages=agent.messages,
+    tools=agent.tools,
     tool_choice="auto"
   )
-  messages = into.run(messages, completion, tools)

 # 6️⃣ stand back and watch the magic happen! 🎩✨
 ```